Conus antoniaensis

 Conus antoniaensis is a species of sea snail, a marine gastropod mollusc in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
-They are capable of "stinging" humans.
+They are capable of stinging humans.

 Description

 The size of the shell varies between 11 mm and 30 mm.
+The shell is conical to broadly conical with a low to moderate spire and a sharply angled shoulder.
+The surface is mostly smooth, except for weak spiral ribs near the anterior end.
+The ground color is white, overlaid with two spiral bands of light to dark brown blotches, which are in turn marked with darker, interrupted spiral lines.
+The synonym Africonus padarosae is considered a color form of this species, distinguished by a pinkish or rosy ground color and a more reticulated pattern.

 Distribution

 This species occurs in the Atlantic Ocean off Boa Vista Island, Cape Verde.